glmcdona/FoosSegmentation/README.md

 * Block rates
 * etc.

 The eventual goal is to provide a website for the foosball community so you can view player stats for both pro and amateur players.
+The website would also allow you to submit your own foosball match recordings to have your stats computed.